 "Wow she's pretty," Jaune thought, "I wonder if she as a boyfriend.
 Wait…that necklace she's wearing has the same lightning bolt design that Baltazar has on his coat.
 And that snowflake on her jacket looks like the one on his necklace," Jaune then turned his head to his quiet friend, "Do they know each other?"

 "Looks like some things never change," Baltazar said quietly with a small smile on his face, confirming Jaune's suspicion.
 Noticing the taller boy's look, he began explaining, "The white haired girl is my oldest and best friend, Weiss.
 The two of us practically grew up together, and she spent a lot of time at my home because her dad was often too busy with work, among other things," He then looked at the girls again, seeing Weiss taking out a bottle of Dust from the case Ruby had picked up, "Her family owns a very big energy company that mines Dust, and she's been surrounded by the stuff for all her life.
-Hell, the main reason I'm so familiar with it myself is because of her."
+Heck, the main reason I'm so familiar with it myself is because of her."

 Jaune nodded in understanding, before curiosity came back to his face when he saw Baltazar wince, "What's wrong?"